2025 Global CMT Research Convention

 9:15 AM: Keynote: From Genes to Treatments: Strategic Considerations for CMT Therapy Development

-• Dr. Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases
+• Mary Reilly, MD, Professor of Neurology, University College London, Department of Neuromuscular Diseases

 10:00 AM: Break